 In general, taxpayers are free to arrange their affairs as they wish and to choose the most beneficial options, including the most tax-efficient ones.
-The codified Austrian general anti-avoidance rule has been changed in 2018 to be fully in line with the text of the EU Anti-Tax Avoidance Directive.
+The codified Austrian general anti-avoidance rule was changed in 2018 to be fully in line with the text of the EU Anti-Tax Avoidance Directive.
 Accordingly, one's tax liability cannot be avoided by abusing the legal forms or methods available under civil law.
 If such an abuse has been established, the tax authorities may compute the tax as it would have been had a genuine legal arrangement been carried out.
 Additionally, an action not seriously intended by the parties (i.e., a sham transaction) but performed only to cover up facts that are relevant for tax purposes will be disregarded and taxation will be based on the facts the taxpayer sought to conceal.

 Doing business in low-tax jurisdictions is not considered abusive as such.
 However, a low level of taxation in an involved country might trigger special tax consequences in certain cases.
-Such include controlled foreign corporation (CFC) rules (see next sub-section), the switch-over to the credit method in case of inter-company dividends (see Section VI.iv), and the non-deductibility of intra-group interest or royalty payments (see Section III.i).
+Such include controlled foreign corporation (CFC) rules (see next sub-section), the switch-over to the credit method in case of intercompany dividends (see Section VI.iv), and the non-deductibility of intra-group interest or royalty payments (see Section III.i).

 ii Controlled foreign corporations

-Austria has introduced CFC rules in 2018 to comply with the EU Anti-Tax Avoidance Directive.
+Austria introduced CFC rules in 2018 to comply with the EU Anti-Tax Avoidance Directive.
 Accordingly, passive income of a low-taxed CFC is to be included in the tax base of the controlling corporation.
-Passive income includes interest, royalties, taxable dividends or capital gains, insurance or bank income.
+Passive income includes interest, royalties, taxable dividends or capital gains, insurance, or bank income.
 Low taxation means income taxation of 12.5 per cent or less.
 An inclusion of passive income in the tax base of the controlling corporation takes place if: